mmisw/mmiorr-docs/docs/faq.md

 ## Submitting and Updating Ontologies

-This section includes FAQs related to submitting ontologies to the MMI Ontology Registry and Repository ([ORR](http://mmisw.org/orr)) and updating them.
+This section includes FAQs related to submitting ontologies to the Ontology Registry and Repository ([ORR](http://mmisw.org/orr)) and updating them.

 #### What are the benefits of submitting my vocabulary to the ORR?